Boston-Software-Crafters/website/lightning.md

 * *"It's scary talking in front of people"*
     - Yes, but you will feel really accomplished when you've done it.
-    - Boston Python is super-friendly and is always welcoming of new speakers.
+    - Boston Software Crafters is super-friendly and is always welcoming of new speakers.
     - Everyone is nervous speaking in public, even people you think wouldn't be nervous.

 * *"I have an idea but it's no good"*